A248/MCOMPILER-439/README.md

-# MCOMPILER-439
+# MJAR-275
-Source code to reproduce MCOMPILER-439
+Source code to reproduce

+A248/MCOMPILER-439 also redirects here because I was mistaken in originally thinking it was a bug in maven-compiler-plugin.

 ## How to Use